 - What is the item sales tax group of the subcategories?

-If this expense category is also used in Project management and accounting, answer the remaining questions.
-Otherwise, you are finished with this section.
+If the expense category is also used in Project management and accounting, answer the remaining questions.
+Otherwise, move on to the next section.

-- Which cost accounts will be used for the following?
+Which cost accounts will be used for the following expenses?

 - Payroll allocation

 - Accrued loss